athirazizi/RayTracing/README.md

 ## 8.4 The Material System

-In modern ray tracing systems, materials implemented as an interface where it is separated from objects, such that materials can be re-used for different objects.
+In modern ray tracing systems, materials are implemented as an interface where it is separated from objects, such that materials can be re-used for different objects.

 We can add a vector of materials in the `scene` struct which will act as a buffer of materials to be used in the scene: